AdobeDocs/app-builder/src/pages/resources/blog_articles.md

 [Read on Medium](https://medium.com/adobetech/project-firefly-how-to-projects-and-workspaces-9738d31338e7)

-Project Firefly is a complete framework that enables enterprise developers to build and deploy custom web applications that extend Adobe Experience Cloud solutions and run on Adobe infrastructure.
+App Builder is a complete framework that enables enterprise developers to build and deploy custom web applications that extend Adobe Experience Cloud solutions and run on Adobe infrastructure.